marcelpetersen/mobil/_drafts/is-your-stack-holding-you-back.md

 tags:
 - tech
 - software
-author: []
+author: _people/pia-benthien.md
-cta_heading: Find Out More About Wunder Mobility
+cta_heading: Sign Up for Our Newsletter
-cta_text: We have a range of solutions using the latest technology driving forward the future of mobility around the world.
+cta_text: 'Our monthly Wunder Bar newsletter is full of Wunder news and exciting mobility content.
+Sign up to stay in the loop. '
-cta_link: []
+cta_link: pages/newsletter-signup.md
 title: Is Your Stack Holding You Back?
 publish_date: 2020-01-17T00:00:00.000+00:00
-featured_image: ''
+featured_image: "/uploads/2020/01/18/RestAPI.png"
 excerpt: 'Both established startups and first-time founders can benefit from an open API.
 Read more to find out why. '
-share_image: ''
+share_image: "/uploads/2020/01/18/RestAPI.png"
 sticky: false
 hidden: false